-The right Contact or Customer Relationship Management system can help your family law firm run more efficiently; it can also streamline your marketing activities.
+The right Contact Relationship Management (CRM) system can help your law firm run more efficiently; it can also streamline your marketing activities.

 By Shawn McNalis, Practice Advisor

 Contact Relationship Management (CRM) software allows you to perform high-leverage functions easier, faster, and in greater numbers than simply storing your list of clients and prospects in a database.
 It allows you to:

 - Track historical data on all of your referral sources, other marketing contacts, and activities;

 - Generate reports on all past legal services and identify future legal needs;

 - Inform existing clients and referral sources of future events in your office, invite them to stop by to update their files, and

 - Keep abreast of legal issues that may concern your clients.

 You will have to do some research into software that is a good fit with your existing storage and record-keeping systems.
 Many of today’s options are industry specific and can be tailored to a variety of individual preferences.